johankaito/reward-relay/LLM_BUILD_GUIDE.md

 # REWARDIFY - LLM-EXECUTABLE BUILD GUIDE

-**Purpose**: This document can be given to ANY LLM (Claude, ChatGPT, etc.) to build Rewardify from scratch.
+**Purpose**: This document can be given to ANY LLM (Claude, ChatGPT, etc.) to build Reward Relay from scratch.
 **Format**: Step-by-step instructions with exact commands, code snippets, and success criteria.
 **Target**: 8-week build timeline, solo developer, 10-20 hours/week.